 The whale is a member of the cetacean family.
 The order of cetaceans is a group of mammals that breathe air, give birth to live offspring, and produce milk.
 The cetacean family includes whales, dolphins, and porpoises.
-The Antarctic Blue Whale is the largest animal on our planet; this, along with many other whale facts, has led many to study and wonder about these majestic ocean-dwelling giants.
+The Antarctic Blue Whale is the largest animal on our planet; this and many other whale facts have led many to study and wonder about these majestic ocean-dwelling giants.

 Whales are the largest animals on planet earth.
 Even the Jaekelopterus does not compare to a whale in size and height.

 The blue whale takes the win as the largest animal in the world since the beginning of time.
-An average blue whale weighs about 220 tons, and its height is about 98ft long.
+An average blue whale weighs about 220 tons, as much as 30 elephants! - and its height is about 98ft long.
 The right whale weighs up to 50 tons and is almost 65 feet long.

 Whales are truly magnificent creatures.
 The smallest adult whale weighs an average of 40 tons.
 Records show that the longest whale to be seen in the history of humankind is 110 feet long.
 Also, a newborn blue whale is almost 25 feet long.